ldutoit/2020-spring-school-GBS/README.md

 # Genotyping\-by\-Sequencing Workshop

-Materials for workshop on 11-12 June
+Materials for a full-day workshop during the bioinformatic spring school of november 2020 in dunedin, New Zealand.